-In the previous part of this series I have argued that since the universe is, by definition, the entirety of space and time then phrases like “outside the universe” carry no useful meaning.
-In this post I will examine a similar question that is also brought up during ontological discussions.
+In Part 1 of this series I have argued that since the universe is the entirety of space and time by definition, phrases like "outside the universe" carry no useful meaning.
+In this post I will examine a similar question that is also often brought up during ontological discussions.

 Our daily lives are filled with processes that have temporal beginnings and ends.
 My morning journey to work, for instance, starts and ends at specific times which can be measured by specialized equipment such as clocks.
 If I leave to work at 8:00 AM and arrive at 8:30 AM then the temporal progression of my journey can be represented as a series of universe state "snapshots" that are taken at intermediate times between my departure to work and my arrival there.

 Each snapshot of the universe state contains the states of all the physical systems in the universe at that moment.
 Any interesting state of a given system (for example, me walking though the door of my workplace) can be called an "event" and can be "timed".
 What we really mean by "timing" an event is that we specify the state of another physical system, typically a clock, in the same snapshot to which the event belongs.
 In other words, if I say that I enter work at 8:30 AM then this is really saying "the event of me entering work is contained within the same universe snapshot in which my watch points to 8:30 AM".

 Events, therefore, can be timed only by referring to other events within the same universe state.
 It is tempting to consider whether there are alternative ways of timing events that do not involve referring to the state of other physical systems within the universe.
 This temptation is perhaps driven by the intuitive notion that time "keeps going" whether you’re looking at your watch or not.
 What this intuitive thought portrays is something like the following: